 The Sony WIC400 have a long lasting battery life but take a surprisingly long time to charge.
 They have about 17.5 hours of continuous playtime on average but take a little over 4 hours to charge, which is very high for a simple Bluetooth headphone.
 They also do not have a lot of power saving features which makes their battery performance slightly worse.
 Unfortunately, they do not support the Sony| Headphones Connect app so they do not have the customization options of the more premium Sony models.

 These headphones have a long battery life of 17.5 hours but also a long charge time.
-They will easily last you the entire day even if your a heavy user but the 4 hours of charge time means you have to leave them charging overnight.
+They will easily last you the entire day, even if you're a heavy user, but the 4 hours of charge time means you have to leave them charging overnight.
 They benefit from a somewhat decent quick charge feature, that gives you an hour's worth of playback from a 15 minute charge, but the 4 hours total charge time may be a deal breaker for some, especially since they do not have power saving features like an auto-off timer or audio while charging.

 The Sony WI-C400 support NFC for easy pairing but cannot connect to multiple devices simultaneously.
 On the upside, they are fairly easy to pair even if you do not use NFC since they have a dedicated power/Bluetooth pairing button.
 They have a decent range although they perform a bit worse than typical Bluetooth headphones.
 Unfortunately, they have a fairly high latency performance which makes them not suitable for watching a lot of video content and gaming,